SiaFoundation/hostd/README.md

 `hostd` includes a `Dockerfile` which can be used for building and running hostd within a docker container.
 The image can also be pulled from `ghcr.io/siafoundation/hostd`.

+Be careful with port `9980` as Docker will expose it publicly by default.
+It is recommended to bind it to `127.0.0.1` to prevent unauthorized access.

 ## Docker Compose

 ```yml